bmp-dot/QuickStartCalmDSL/README.md

 -   The IP address of the DevWorkstation is listed under the application overview.
 The SSH user/pass is what was set under the credentials tab

 ![Alt text](images/IPaddress.png)

 ## Start the virtual environment and connect to Prism Central

 -   cd to the "calm-dsl" directory from home

 -   Run ```source venv/bin/activate``` to switch to the virtual environment.
-This will enable the virtual environment and allow you to run Calm DSL
+This will enable the virtual environment for Calm DSL

 -   **Optional:** This has been done automatically through the blueprint launch.
 Once you SSH into the DevWorkstation we can setup the connection to Prism Central by running ```calm init dsl```.

 -   Verify the current config settings by running ```calm show config```

 ![Alt text](images/Config.png)